YubiKey 5 CSPN Series Specifics

 ykman otp --access-code <value> settings [OPTIONS] [1|2]

-For instance, it is not possible to now delete the Challenge-Response credentials without providing the access code.
-The screenshot below is an example of how to use the YKMan command for deleting protected Challenge-Response credentials.
-The first attempt fails because no --access-code
+The screenshot below shows an example of how to use the ykman command for deleting protected Challenge-Response credentials.
+The first attempt fails because --access-code

 is set.